 - Serve by filling glasses with ice cubes, a lemon slice or two, then fill the glass with the sweet tea mixture.

-- You can make this in advance and store it in the fridge for up to five days.
+- Store the tea in the fridge for up to five days.

-- Some optional additions include peach slices, berries, or fresh mint leaves.
+- Optional additions to this sweet tea recipe include peach slices, berries, or fresh mint leaves.